 Yes, laser beam quality will affect the settings you use for your laser cutter.
 The quality of a laser beam indicates how well (how small and precise) it can be focused.
 This determines the size of the laser’s incidence on the material to be cut, as well as its intensity at that point.

-If a low-quality laser is in use, you will know that the kerf of the cut will be relatively wide and that the energy of the laser is spread over a wider area, lowering the intensity.
+If a low-quality laser is in use, you will know that the kerf of the cut will be relatively broad and that the energy of the laser is spread over a wider area, lowering the intensity.
 This lower intensity will prompt a higher power setting to be used for laser cutting.
-It will also mean that a slower cutting speed will be necessary in order to consistently maintain the cut through the material.
+It will also mean that a slower cutting speed will be necessary to consistently maintain the cut through the material.

 Summary